NorskHelsenett/HelseID.Samples/HelseId.Core.MVCHybrid.ClientAuthentication.Sample/README.md

 HelseId is based on OAuth2 and OpenId Connect, it is an Authorization Server that uses identityserver4 as its core component.

-A client needs to be registered and configured in the HelseId (Identity Server) Configuration before use.
+A client needs to be registered and configured in the HelseId Server Configuration before use.

 #### We add authentication services, using "Cookies" and the OpenID Connect Protcol "oidc":